2017 Michigan II: Richard Childress Racing NASCAR Monster Energy Race Preview :: PaddockTalk :: F1, Formula 1, NASCAR, IndyCar, MotoGP, Le Mans, And More!

 Interactive RCR ...
 For up-to-date news and exclusive content, visit RCR's corporate Twitter page - @RCRracing - along with the RCR Monster Energy NASCAR Cup Series team Twitter page - @RCRCup, and driver Twitter pages @austindillon3 and @RyanJNewman.
 Information about the 15-time championship winning organization can be found on Facebook at www.facebook.com/RichardChildressRacing and at www.RCRracing.com along with official driver pages - http://www.facebook.com/austindillon3, www.facebook.com/PaulMenard27 and www.facebook.com/RyanNewmanNASCAR.

 Catch the Action ...
-The Pure Michigan 400 at Michigan International Speedway is scheduled to be televised live on Sunday, August 13 on NBCSN beginning at 3 p.m.
-Eastern Time and broadcast live on the Motor Racing Network and SiriusXM NASCAR Satellite Radio, channel 90.
+The Bass Pro Shops NRA Night Race at Bristol Motor Speedway is scheduled to be televised live on Saturday, August 19 on NBC beginning at 7:30 p.m.
+Eastern Time and broadcast live on the Performance Racing Network and SiriusXM NASCAR Satellite Radio, channel 90.

-This Week's Dow Automotive Magna Chevrolet at Michigan International Speedway ...
-Michigan International Speedway ranks as one of Dillon's most seasoned tracks on the Monster Energy NASCAR Cup Series tour, with 10 starts at the two-mile facility.
-He finished fourth in August 2015 to earn his best finish at the track.
-He also earned his best starting position, fourth, in August 2015.
+This Week's Dow Energy & Water Chevrolet at Bristol Motor Speedway ...
+In seven Monster Energy NASCAR Cup Series starts at Bristol Motor Speedway, Dillon posted his best finish of fourth in August 2016.

-Dow Automotive Systems ...
-A long-time technology partner of the RCR team, Dow Automotive values the opportunity to prove our solutions in the competitive race environment.
-We work collaboratively with all our global partners and transportation customers to develop innovative solutions that make vehicles lighter, stronger, safer, quieter and more sustainable.
-Tell us where you need to go and we'll help you get there.
-Learn more at dowautomotive.com.
+Dow Energy & Water ...
+Taking Care of Our Most Precious Resources ...
+As the world's population continues to increase and new economies emerge, society requires novel solutions to meet its most basic needs, like water and energy.
+Dow is a leader in developing technologies to address these challenges in meaningful ways.

 Meet Dillon ...
-Dillon is scheduled to participate in a Q&A session on the Team Chevy Stage in the Fan Midway at Michigan International Speedway on Sunday, August 13 at 11:20 a.m.
+Dillon is scheduled to participate in a Q&A session on the Team Chevy Stage in the Fan Midway at Bristol Motor Speedway on Saturday, August 19 at 4:05 p.m.
 ET.

 AUSTIN DILLON QUOTE:

-"I really enjoy the big speedways, Michigan included.
-You do get a sensation of speed when you get loose, that is for sure.
-When a car is not handling well you feel out of control, so you've got to have a solid piece under you.
-It takes small adjustments to kind of creep on up and have a good day.
-Our RCR organization as a whole has really been working on the package for Michigan and I'm looking forward to the race weekend."
+Any difference at Bristol Motor Speedway when you race at night versus racing during the day, other than just the general atmosphere of the place?

+"There's quite a bit of difference at Bristol Motor Speedway from the day time to the night.
+You gain grip and things happen a little bit differently.
+In the past, I feel like I've run better in the second race than I have during the first race.
+I don't really know why.
+We'll be working on our cars to make sure we've gotten better since the first race and see what we can do.
+I think we had a decent run at Bristol Motor Speedway in the first race.
+We were 13th or so.
+We were really good last year in the fall at Bristol Motor Speedway.
+We finished third or fourth so hopefully we can turn around and have another good run at Bristol.
+It's one of my favorite tracks."

-This Week's Dutch Boy / Menards Chevrolet at Michigan International Speedway ...
-Menard has competed in 22 Monster Energy NASCAR Cup Series events at Michigan International Speedway since his first start at the 2-mile speedway in 2006.
-Menard has four top-five and six top-10 finishes, with 98.9 percent of the laps completed.
+This Week's Knauf / Menards Chevrolet at Bristol Motor Speedway ...
+Menard has competed in 20 Monster Energy NASCAR Cup Series events at Bristol Motor Speedway since his first start in 2007.
+He has one top-five and six top-10 finishes at the half-mile track, with 104 laps led and 99.3 percent of laps completed.

-Color can inspire you ...
-Founded in 1907, Dutch Boy® paints continues to be an industry leader in delivering innovative and high-quality products and packaging solutions, and is one of the most recognizable brands in the market over 100 years later.
-The Dutch Boy icon was created to symbolize a superior method for creating paint products known as the "Dutch Process."
-In recent years, a new vitality, a youthfulness, and the promise of Simple Solutions have also shaped the brand.
-Heritage and trust has been brought to life with energy and empowerment, inspiring DIYers and paint enthusiasts for generations to come.

-Meet the Driver ...
-Fans will have the opportunity to meet Menard at the Team Chevy stage for a question & answer session on Saturday, Aug.
-12, starting at 10 a.m. local time.
+About Knauf ...
+Knauf Insulation is the fastest growing, and one of the largest insulation manufacturers in the world.
+Knauf was founded in the USA over 30 years ago.
+Everything they sell in the USA is made in the USA.
+Add insulation to your home and purchase Guardian by Knauf Insulation at your local Menards store.

+Knauf Insulation recycles the equivalent of more than 2,000,000 glass bottles each day, transforming them into insulation.

 RYAN NEWMAN QUOTES: